Introduction: Is Addiction a Disease or a Choice?

 There is a need for more resources to ensure that those with addiction-related illness have access to the care they need.
 This includes providing information about evidence-based treatments, raising awareness of existing support networks, and offering financial assistance to those in need.

-Empowering those Affected by Substance Abuse
+Empowering those Affected by Substance Abuse: Is Addiction a Disease?

 It is also essential that we empower those with addiction-related illness to access the support and treatment they need.
 This means providing access to education and employment opportunities and valuing the patient voice in decisions about care.

-Reclaiming Lives: Providing Access to Effective Treatment for Substance Abuse
+Reclaiming Lives: Providing Access to Effective Treatment for Substance Abuse because Addiction is a Disease

-Making Treatment Available
+Making Treatment Available Because Addiction Is a Disease

 Access to effective treatment is essential in helping those with addiction-related illness to reclaim their lives.
 This includes providing evidence-based treatments, such as medication-assisted treatment and psychosocial interventions, in addition to more traditional interventions, such as counseling and support groups.